-Questions about your successes allows an employer to learn more about your work ethic, and your previous accomplishments.
+Questions about your successes allow an employer to learn more about your work ethic, and your previous accomplishments.
 Your responses to questions about failures show the hiring manager how you work through challenging workplace situations.

-Read below for tips for answering interview questions about both your successes and failures, as well as sample answers for each type of question.
+Read below for tips on answering interview questions about both your successes and failures, as well as sample answers for each type of question.